optimAero/optimAeroPX4SIL/README.md

 ## Launching SIL AFTER initial setup

 After the initial setup, the full SIL can be launched using the `initVehicleSIL` with the `launchFullSIL` argument set to true.
 Set all arguments as needed.
 Example: `initVehicleSIL("launchFullSIL",true,"visualizationType","FlightGear")`.
-If PX4 cannot establish a connection, close the WSL terminal and run the `initVehicleSIL` function using the `simHostIP` argument (example: `initVehicleSIL("launchFullSIL",true,"visualizationType","FlightGear","simHostIP","192.168.50.236")` )
+If PX4 cannot establish a connection, close the WSL terminal and run the `initVehicleSIL` function using the `simHostIP` argument (example: `initVehicleSIL("launchFullSIL",true,"visualizationType","FlightGear","simHostIP","192.168.50.236")` ). <strong>If the PX4-Autopilot repo has been cloned on the WSL root directory use the `"PX4InWSL",true` argument.</strong>

 ## SIL Connector Notes